instructure/instructure-ui/packages/ui-overlays/src/components/Modal/README.md

     <FigureItem>Use when the workflow should NOT be interrupted</FigureItem>
     <FigureItem>Use to show error, success, or warning messages/notifications (see Alert)</FigureItem>
     <FigureItem>Add content to a modal that would be better suited in its own page</FigureItem>
+    <FigureItem>Use "inverse" variant for anything other than media</FigureItem>
   </Figure>
 </Guidelines>
 ```